 The amount of your tax is determined by the Board of Assessors.
 If you have questions about the amount of your bill please refer to the back of the bill or contact the Assessor’s office at 648-5407.
 For questions about payments, contact the Collector’s office at 648-5410.

-2014 excise tax bills were mailed on January 24, 2014 and are due on or before Tuesday, February 25, 2014.
-Bills are based on information provided by the Massachusetts Registry of Motor Vehicles and include vehicles and plates registered in Bernardston as of January 1, 2014.
-Bills that are not paid in full by February 25 may be subject to additional interest and fees, even if you have filed for an abatement (see below).
+2015 excise tax bills were mailed January 26, 2015 and are due Thursday, February 26, 2015.
+Bills are based on information provided by the Massachusetts Registry of Motor Vehicles and include vehicles and plates registered in Bernardston as of January 1, 2015.
+Bills that are not paid in full by February 26 are subject to additional interest and fees, even if you have filed for an abatement (see below).

 We are pleased to announce new, expanded office hours that now include evening hours.
 The collector’s office is now open Tuesday, Wednesday and Thursday from 9-12 and on Wednesday evenings from 6-7.

 We’re pleased to announce that tax bills can now be paid by credit card during office hours at town hall.

 Taxpayers now have the option of making tax payments online with credit cards or by electronic transfer from your checking account through Unibank.
 Go to the PAYMENTS page above and click on the blue link to UNIBANK ONLINE PAYMENTS SYSTEM.
 Please note that if you choose to pay online, you must pay all fees charged by Unibank and the credit card companies.